 The first screening was a double bill.
 “We wanted to let people choose from a list of classic films,” explains Christine, “but we didn’t want to presume that those coming would want to watch a military film.”

 That list of films on offer included such favourites as:

 - A Matter of Life and Death (1946)

 - The African Queen (1951)

 - Those Magnificent Men in Their Flying Machines (1965)

 The most popular choice was The Ladykillers, the Ealing comedy starring Alec Guinness as the sinister leader of a gang of bumbling thieves that meet their match in the form of an elderly widow.
-What’s more, the screening will be accompanied by a cup of tea and some biscuits.
+What’s more, the screening was accompanied by a cup of tea and some biscuits.

 For the second film, meanwhile, Christine and her team decided it would be a good idea to choose something with a broader appeal, so as to open it up to the rest of the local community.
 As a result, the overwhelming choice was a ‘sing-a-long’ version of the smash hit musical The Greatest Showman, starring Hugh Jackman.

 At the moment, according to Christine, this is a one-off, but it’s a pilot that may well lead to a series of events in future.
 Perhaps they could be adopted for veterans groups across the country, too?
 “A cinema is a safe space where people can meet people and quickly go from isolated to included,” says Christine.
 “It would be great to do more.”